intentrai/IntentR/README.md

 ## Env
 A GoLang-based microservices application for massively streamlined comprehensive software development using the **SAWai (Scaled Agile With AI)** methodology.

-## What is SAWai?

-**SAWai (Scaled Agile With AI)** is an evolution of traditional scaled agile frameworks designed specifically for AI-assisted development.
-Key principles:

-- **Specification-First**: With AI accelerating code generation, the bottleneck shifts to specification quality.
-SAWai emphasizes thorough Vision, Ideation, and Storyboarding before implementation.
-- **Four-Phase Workflow**:
-  1. **SPECIFICATION** - Define what to build (Vision & Themes, Ideation, Storyboard)
-  2. **DEFINITION** - Define the scope (Capabilities, Epics)
-  3. **DESIGN** - Define how it looks (UI Assets, Framework, Styles)
-  4. **EXECUTION** - Build and run (System, Code, Run)
-- **AI-Amplified Delivery**: Traditional sprint velocities are superseded by AI-assisted generation, making well-defined requirements the primary success factor.
-- **Simplified Hierarchy**: Capabilities → Epics (Features merged into Epics, Stories become implementation specs)
+## SAWai Principles?

+SAWai is based on several core principles:
+Specification-first development
+When AI can generate implementation rapidly, the quality of vision, ideation, and specification becomes the dominant success factor.
+A structured, four-phase workflow
+SAWai formalizes the lifecycle of software intent and delivery into four explicit phases:
+Specification — Define what to build (Vision, Themes, Ideation, Storyboarding) Definition — Define the scope (Capabilities, Epics) Design — Define how it looks and behaves (UI assets, frameworks, styles) Execution — Build and run (System, Code, Runtime) Capability-driven hierarchy
+SAWai simplifies traditional agile hierarchies by treating capabilities as the primary unit of intent, with epics representing scoped delivery and implementation details serving as execution specifications.
+AI-amplified delivery with governance
+AI is not an add-on tool, but a governed participant in the development process, guided by explicit principles, constraints, and traceability back to the capabilities it affects.
+Existing tools struggle to support this model because they are artifact-centric—tickets, boards, files, and pipelines—rather than capability-centric.
+UbeCode exists to provide a unified, open-source platform that operationalizes SAWai by making capabilities the first-class abstraction that connects specification, design, delivery, collaboration, and AI governance in a single, coherent system.

 ## Overview